Vineflower/vineflower-site/source/output-comparison.rst

           double x = 0.20000000298023224D;
         }

 Vineflower, Fernflower, and CFR are able to write the constant as a float instead of a rounded double.
 Procyon and JD-GUI are unable to recognize the pattern.
-Fernflower also emits an unnecessary :java:`(float)` cast.
+Fernflower also emits an unnecessary :java:`(double)` cast.

 Shift left on long
 ------------------